ymlei/Cores-SweRV/README.md

 This repository contains the SweRV EH1 Core<sup>TM</sup>  design RTL

 linked list testbench
 matrix processing testbench
 state machine testbench

 To run tb:
 	`make -f $RV_ROOT/tools/Makefile verilator TEST=("YOUR TESTBENCH NAME")`

-To add your testbench file, add it to RV_ROOT/testbench/asm. hello_worlk.s and cmark.c are good examples to code in assembly and C language.
+To add your testbench file, add it to RV_ROOT/testbench/asm
+hello_worlk.s and cmark.c are good examples to code in assembly and C language

 ## License